UniOfGreenwich/ELEE1171_Exercises/content/Steganography/Steganography.md

     00000000: 8950 4e47 0d0a 1a0a 0000 000d 4948 4452  .PNG........IHDR
     ```

-    See how the magic number is 89504E47... it is still a png!
+    See how the magic number is `8950 4E47`... it is still encoded as a png!

     ~~~